 Diversity and Inclusion Committee

-The Diversity and Inclusion Committee is chaired by Roxanne Hughes.
+The Diversity and Inclusion Committee is chaired by Ernesto Bosque.
 The committee is charged with coordinating and implementing recommendations from the Diversity and Inclusion Advisory Committee.

 - Ryan Baumbach, Research Faculty I, NHMFL-Condensed Matter Science